i3arnon/i3arnon.github.io/_posts/2016-07-25-arbitrary-async-returns.md

     - roslyn
 ---

-Since async-await was added to C# 5.0 you could `await` any custom awaitable type as long as it follows a specific pattern: has a `GetAwaiter` method that returns an awaiter that in turn has `IsCompleted`, `OnCompleted` and `GetResult` (more on it [here](http://stackoverflow.com/a/28236920/885318)).
+Since async/await was added to C# 5.0 you could `await` any custom awaitable type as long as it follows a specific pattern: has a `GetAwaiter` method that returns an awaiter that in turn has `IsCompleted`, `OnCompleted` and `GetResult` (more on it [here](http://stackoverflow.com/a/28236920/885318)).
 But the language is stricter when it comes to the return type of an async method.
 You can only return 3 types from an async method: `void`, `Task` and `Task<T>`.

 `Task` is for async methods that don't have a result (i.e. procedures) while `Task<T>` is for async methods that return a result (i.e. functions).
 That leaves `async void` methods which mainly exist for backwards-compatibility with event handlers (the `void Button_Click(object sender, EventArgs e)` kind) and should be avoided elsewhere as unhandled exceptions inside them will crash the entire process.
 <!--more-->